mendersoftware/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

 ```

 This could occur in several places, and the distinguishing message is **x509: certificate has expired or is not yet valid**.
-Each TLS certificate has a validity period, *Not Before* and *Not After*, and this message means that the Mender client concludes that
+Each TLS certificate has a validity period, *Not Before* and *Not After*, and this message means that the Mender Client concludes that
 the current time is outside this range.

-Most commonly this is caused by **incorrect time setting on the device** which runs the Mender client.
+Most commonly this is caused by **incorrect time setting on the device** which runs the Mender Client.
 Check this by
 running `date` on the device, and make sure it is correct.
 Consult the section on [Correct clock](../../05.Operating-System-updates-Yocto-Project/01.Overview/docs.md#correct-clock)
 for a more detailed discussion.